 NOTE: This opportunity is now closed.
-Stay tuned for the 2022-2023 curricular community competition.

 We invite you to engage with this effort in two ways:

 - Submit a signature Assignment (by Feb.
 22) from one of your courses that addresses inclusivity.
 Signature assignments could lead to student creations that include artistic creations (paintings, sculptures, ceramic artworks, jewelry, digital media representations), design solutions for social equity, artistic expressions (poetry, short stories, multimedia creations), performances (musical compositions and reinterpretations, dance interpretations and choreographies, films, skits, and animated stories), and analyses (research on the language, texts, and narratives, on media coverage of racial issues, in English and other languages).
 We ask for submission of just the assignment as this point so you can be notified of acceptance and can prep your students when you submit their creations towards the conclusion of the semester.
-(New: Faculty with accepted assignments will receive $150)
+(New: Faculty with accepted assignments will receive $150 professional development funds)

 - Self-Nominate for the Awards Committee (by Feb.
 22) to serve as a member of the Inclusion Initiative Awards Committee.
 The committee of faculty representing each department/school will judge the student creations nominated by their instructors using a set of criteria and will award prizes in each of the five disciplinary categories (analytical scholarship, literary arts, visual arts, performing arts, and media arts).
 The College is supporting this competition with a generous grant of $5,000 to be divided equally among the five disciplinary categories.
-(New: Faculty on this committee will receive a $250 stipend)
+(New: Faculty on this committee will receive $250 professional development funds)

 See below for the timeline for submitting your assignment, self-nominating for the awards committee, and submitting your student creations (by April 29).